mbarnkob/articles/2025_Barnkob_BAFFR_CVID/readme.md

 If you use this code, please cite it as follows:

-> Barnkob MB et al, BAFF-R and CD21 dysregulation in patients with common variable immunodeficiency inhibits memory B cell persistence against SARS-CoV-2, bioRxiv.
-DOI:
+> Barnkob MB et al, BAFF-R and CD21 dysregulation inhibits memory B cell persistence in patients with common variable immunodeficiency, JOURNAL NAME, 2025.
+DOI: ?.

 ## References